 Revisiting Precious Memories

-Do you have old home movies that you can't play anymore?
-Maybe they're on VHS, camcorder tapes, or Super 8 film.
-Now's the perfect time to bring those memories back to life with digital copies that are easy to watch, share, and keep safe for the future.
+Tapes and films degrade over time, putting those memories at risk.
+Now’s the perfect time to bring them back to life with digital copies that are easy to watch, share, and keep safe for the future.

 Why Choose Dan Hendley Digital?

 I know how important home movies can be.
-They're often a look back at precious memories we don't want to lose.
-That’s why I never cut corners or rush the process.
-I take the time to handle each order carefully, so your memories are properly preserved from beginning to end.
+They offer a look back at moments we don't want to lose.
+That’s why I don’t rush the process and cut corners.
+Each order is handled with care, so these memories are properly preserved.
+I also offer free pick up and drop off to all customers in Guelph.

 Pricing and Formats